Rock Me Tonite: Reception

 The single was released in mid-June 1984.
-By early fall it had reached No. 15 on the Billboard Hot 100 singles chart and the top 10 in Cash Box magazine.
+By early fall it had reached No. 15 on the Billboard Hot 100 singles chart, his highest-charting Billboard single of his career, and the top 10 in Cash Box magazine.
 It also returned Squier to No. 1 on the Billboard Top Rock Tracks chart.
 In Canada's RPM, it reached No. 31.

 "'Rock Me Tonite' represents Squier's effort to become acquainted with the emerging techno-pop scene of the early and mid-'80s," says AllMusic.
 "Within the song, Squier's old standards collide with his newfangled attempt at sounding hip, resulting in a catchy three-parts-pop, one-part-rock final product."
 While other songs on the album make similar efforts to blend an electronic sound with Squier's guitar-based rock, Allmusic says, only "Rock Me Tonite" succeeds.

 Cash Box said that the song shows "musical growth displayed through a driving rhythm mixed with a shot of melodic metal."